quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 server MAY add reserved versions (as defined in {{Section 6.3 of QUIC}}) in Supported Version fields.

-Clients will ignore a Version Negotiation packet if it contains the original version attempted by the client; see {{downgrade}}.
-The client also ignores a Version Negotiation packet that contains incorrect connection ID fields; see
+Clients will ignore a Version Negotiation packet if it contains the Original Version attempted by the client (see {{downgrade}}).
+The client also ignores a Version Negotiation packet that contains incorrect connection ID fields (see
-{{Section 6 of QUIC-INVARIANTS}}.
+{{Section 6 of QUIC-INVARIANTS}}).

 Upon receiving the Version Negotiation packet, the client SHALL search for a version it supports in the list provided by the server.
 If it doesn't find one, it SHALL abort the connection attempt.
-Otherwise, it SHALL select a mutually supported version and send a new first flight with that version - this version is now the Negotiated Version.
+Otherwise, it SHALL select a mutually supported version and send a new first flight with that version -- this version is now the Negotiated Version.

 The new first flight will allow the endpoints to establish a connection using the Negotiated Version.
-The handshake of the Negotiated Version will exchange version information (see {{vers-info}}) required to ensure that version negotiation was genuine, i.e. that no attacker injected packets in order to influence the version negotiation process, see {{downgrade}}.
+The handshake of the Negotiated Version will exchange Version Information (see {{vers-info}}) that is required to ensure that version negotiation was genuine, i.e., that no attacker injected packets in order to influence the version negotiation process (see {{downgrade}}).

-Only servers can start incompatible version negotiation: clients MUST NOT send Version Negotiation packets and servers MUST ignore all received Version Negotiation packets.
+Only servers can start incompatible version negotiation, i.e., clients MUST NOT send Version Negotiation packets and servers MUST ignore all received Version Negotiation packets.